NicolasDebeurme/EnameGame/README.md

 ### Getting Started

-* To use the project on pc you can open it with Unity, the location and VPS system wil not block the game execution in play mode.
+* Use project on PC : you can open it with Unity, the location and VPS system wil not block the game execution in play mode.

-* To try the game on Phone you can use the apk in the builds folder, but you need to be in Audenarde (Belgium) because the game need the right location and the right VPS scans.
+* Use the game on Phone : you can use the apk in the builds folder, but you need to be in Audenarde (Belgium) because the game need the right location and the right VPS scans.
 <br />
 <br />